-When it’s time to buy holiday gifts for babies and toddlers, your mind probably instantly gravitates to toys.
+When you want to buy something for babies and toddlers, whether it’s for a special occasion or just because, chances are that toys are what immediately come to mind.
 But you can find lots more than just toys to give babies and toddlers, including gifts that the parents will appreciate, too.

 A baby or toddler won’t immediately appreciate a cute new outfit.
 But years later, when they look back on photos, their parents can remind them that so-and-so bought them that adorable little dress, sweet onesie, or precious knit hat and mittens.